uditnewput/practice/README.md

 # practice

-Helloo
+Hello!
-This is just a practice file
+This is assignment repo!